diyahir/lightning-evm-bridge-dapp/README.md

 - Scaffold-eth for the base of this project
 - Voltage for the lightning node service
-- HTLC Solidity base from https://github.com/chatch/hashed-timelock-contract-ethereum
+- HTLC Solidity base which I forked and updated https://github.com/chatch/hashed-timelock-contract-ethereum